Frequently Asked Questions

 and concentrating on the fundamentals, until the groups are small.
 Then move the target and repeat.

 The most common carry guns are a .380, a small 9mm, or a .38 Special revolver.
 Attention should be paid to the size of the grip relative to your hand, and your ability to rack the slide.
+I don't recommend you use a revolver, unless you are fairly experienced with it.

 Can I use a .22 pistol?